3MPER0RR/AIsploit/README.md

 # AIsploit
-automatic scan target and use exploit
+automatic scan target and exploit

 use only in your lab for test